skip to main content

 About the Program:

-The Dental Public Health Graduate Residency Program is for students who possess both a Dental and MPH degree.
+The Advanced Education Program in Dental Public Health is for students who possess both a Dental degree and a Public Health degree.
 Dental Public Health is the science and art of oral health promotion and disease prevention to improve the total health of communities.

-The Dental Public Health Residency program at Texas A&M University School of Dentistry in Dallas, TX is an innovative full time 12-month program designed to prepare dentists for dental public health practice, as well as the development, implementation and evaluation of effective community programs.
+The Advanced Education Program in Dental Public Health at Texas A&M University School of Dentistry in Dallas, TX is an innovative full-time 12-month program designed to prepare dentists for dental public health practice, as well as the development, implementation, and evaluation of effective community programs.

-Our training program is tailored to meet each individual resident’s career goals but also includes acquisition of research skills, required didactic instruction, and field experiences including community-oriented inter-professional clinical care.
+Our training program is tailored to meet each graduate student's career goals but also includes the acquisition of research skills, required didactic instruction, and field experiences including community-oriented inter-professional clinical care.
 Scholarly and travel opportunities may also be available.
-In addition, this program is designed to fulfill the residency requirements of the American Board of Dental Public Health (ABDPH).
+In addition, this program is designed to fulfill the educational requirements of the American Board of Dental Public Health (ABDPH) examinations.

 Each resident is required to:

-• Develop a residency training plan with their mentor based on prior education and experiences.
+• Develop an individual training plan with their mentor based on prior education and experiences.

 • Complete coursework and training in population health, health literacy, and practice transformation.

-• Participate in field experiences designed to increase residents’ cultural sensitivity and understanding of minority groups.
+• Participate in field experiences designed to improve students' understanding of communities.

 • Complete at least one research or administrative project in accordance to ABDPH project report format.

-• Take the written examination offered by the ABDPH prior to completing the residency.
+• Take the written examination offered by the ABDPH prior to completing the program.

-Residents who successfully complete the program receive a Dental Public Health Residency Certificate.
-The School of Dentistry's Dental Public Health Residency Program is accredited by the Commission on Dental Accreditation (CODA).
+Graduate Students who successfully complete the program receive an Advanced Education in Dental Public Health Certificate.
+The School of Dentistry's Advanced Education Program in Dental Public Health is accredited by the Commission on Dental Accreditation (CODA).

 Admissions Requirements

-1. Degree: DDS or DMD or equivalent AND MPH or equivalent degree
+1. Degree: DDS or DMD or equivalent AND Public Health (MPH or equivalent degree)

 2. Exams: INDBE, TOEFL (if internationally trained)